siemens/meta-iot2050/README.md

 NOTE: To login, the default username and password is `root`.
 And you are required to change the default password when first login.

+## Installing the image on the eMMC (IOT2050 Advanced only)

+During the very first boot of the image from an SD card or USB stick, you can request the installation to the eMMC.
+For that, press the USER button while the status LED is blinking orange during that first boot.
+Hold the button for at least 5 seconds to start the installation.

+NOTE: All content of the eMMC will be overwritten by this procedure!

+The ongoing installation is signaled by a fast blinking status LED.
+Wait for several minutes until the LED stops blinking and the device reboots to the eMMC.
+You can safely remove the SD card or USB stick at that point.

+The installation can also be triggered automatically by creating the file `/etc/install-on-emmc` on the vanilla image by mounting it under Linux and executing, e.g., `touch <mountpoint>/etc/install-on-emmc`.

 ## Selecting a boot device